traffic-accounting: Monitor the incoming and outgoing traffic metrics in realtime for NGINX

 default: accounting_id default

-context: http, stream, server, location, if in location
+context: http, server, location, if in location

 Sets the accounting_id